 Commercial behavioral science is the application of behavioral science techniques and insights to the behaviors that are important to help companies and initiatives succeed.
 While many groups and organizations have tried to apply general best practices from behavioral and cognitive science, we have discovered that this approach is sorely lacking.

 For example, many of the interventions we tested have been recommended by experts and are being used in vaccine persuasion work today.
-But in our tests, only six interventions moved the needle on COVID-19 vaccine hesitancy.
+But in our tests, only seven interventions moved the needle on COVID-19 vaccine hesitancy.
 What’s more, just four interventions nudged people to change their minds about adult vaccines in general.
 And only two of the four adult vaccine interventions also were successful for COVID-19.

 The goal of our research was to identify the discrete mental shortcuts that, when built into how we engage with vaccine-hesitant people, can nudge them in positive ways toward a willingness to get vaccinated.
 Between March 25 and April 15, 2021, we surveyed 620 U.S. adults, including at least 100 people of African American and Hispanic descent, who represented a mix of age, race, gender, geographies, employment statuses and income levels.
 We also were mindful to include respondents who represented the spectrum of vaccine-hesitant to anti-vaccine opinions.